UKGovLD/registry-core/doc/messaging.md

 ### Processing hooks

-An orthoganal form of extension that we need is to ability to attach view processors which can be trigger by mime type and query parameters.
+An orthoganal form of extension that we need is the ability to attach view processors which can be trigger by mime type and query parameters.
 Would the plug in mechanisms for these relate to those for plugging in notifiers?